Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/11-part3-summary.md

 **Stage 2: Start from product value and work backwards** ([chapter 7](#drawing-backwards))

-Once you've chosen what to research, the drawing backwards heuristics ensure that you start right.
+Once you've chosen what to research, the drawing backwards heuristic ensures that you start right.
 Instead of diving into technical challenges, start from the end:

 1. **Manually create the desired output** - What should successful Research produce?
 Create it by hand before solving any technical problems.
 2. **Validate with stakeholders or customers** - Show them the output and confirm it solves their problem.